 Causes of Edema continued...

-Edema and kidney disease: A kidney condition called nephrotic syndrome can result in severe leg edema, and sometimes whole-body edema (anasarca).
+: A kidney condition called nephrotic syndrome can result in severe leg edema and sometimes whole-body edema.

-Edema and pregnancy: Due to an increase in blood volume during pregnancy and pressure from the growing womb, mild leg edema is common during pregnancy.
-However, serious complications of pregnancy such as deep vein thrombosis and preeclampsia can also cause edema.
+Pregnancy: Mild leg edema is common during pregnancy.
+But serious complications of pregnancy like deep vein thrombosis and preeclampsia can also cause edema.

-Cerebral edema (brain edema): Swelling in the brain can be caused by head trauma, low blood sodium (hyponatremia), high altitude, brain tumors, or an obstruction to fluid drainage (hydrocephalus).
-Headaches, confusion, and unconsciousness or coma can be symptoms of cerebral edema.
+Head trauma, low blood sodium (called hyponatremia), high altitudes, brain tumors, and a block in fluid drainage (known as hydrocephalus) can cause edema.
+Headaches, confusion, unconsciousness, and coma can be symptoms of cerebral edema.

-Medications and edema: Numerous medications can cause edema, including:
+Medications: Many medicines can cause edema, including: